 There are many aspects of resource allocation to consider when developing a food safety management system (FSMS) for a business and there are efficiencies to be gained in almost every area of an FSMS.
 Technology and software can provide your team with the tools to monitor production targets and deviations in real-time and more efficiently than visual inspection.

 To understand why food and flavor trends are born, or step into the spotlight in any given year, it is important to understand their surrounding couriers and influencers.
 A courier acts to shuttle a trend in from a neighboring focus, while an influencer can be seen as an ally to a trend.
 For the coming year, I have examined food and beverage drivers for patterns.

-Many stakeholders are involved in the implementation of the new nutrition label requirements including raw ingredient suppliers, nutrition labeling software vendors, graphics design and packaging companies, food manufacturers, and private label brand owners.
-For a successful implementation, it is imperative that each of these key stakeholders develop a comprehensive knowledge of the new requirements.
+Many stakeholders - raw ingredient suppliers, nutrition labeling software vendors, graphics design and packaging companies, food manufacturers, and private label brand owners - are involved in implementing the new nutrition label requirements.
+For a successful implementation, it is imperative these stakeholders develop a comprehensive knowledge of the new requirements.

 Product information transparency is top of mind among consumers.
 A recent survey from Label Insights reveals a whopping 94 percent of respondents are likely to be loyal to a brand offering complete product information.
 This confirms what many in the food industry have known to be true: consumer culture is driving forward an important revolution in the way brands communicate to their customers.